 Welcome from the Head of Year 7

-My role, alongside our Year 7 Team, is to make sure your child is happy, settled and confident.
+The Year 7 Team’s role is to make sure your child is happy, settled and confident.
 Personally, I aim to ensure that every child thrives and flourishes during their first year here at Archbishop Holgate’s School.
 It is an exciting time, but also an opportunity for a ‘fresh start’; an opportunity to create a positive impression; an opportunity to embark on a new adventure and to be a successful individual within our community.

 Form Tutors will help your child to feel secure and to make new friends within their form groups and across the year group.
 They will encourage your child to take advantage of the many clubs, activities and social events over the course of the year.
 As a pastoral team, we will also be there to guide your child and solve any problems they encounter.
 This is an important time in your child’s life and we will strive to ensure it is positive and memorable.